 Text by the Architects

-The design of the arts center, containing a museum, theater arts, and dance departments involved a special attitude toward the desert – much more than simply imposing the building program on the quasi-urban university site.
+The arts center’s design, containing a museum, theater arts, and dance departments, involved a special attitude toward the desert – much more than simply imposing the building program on the quasi-urban university site.
 The harsh and relentless desert presence in Arizona is often denied; the prevailing tendency (in terms of development and attitudes toward public architecture) is to convert the desert into a midwestern oasis, to tame the desert.

 The building defines a journey, a procession; it defines options and potentials rather than particular paths.
 It is an open matrix of possibilities for engagement both vertically and horizontally.
 Art galleries extend the procession.
-They are anchored by exterior terraces for sculpture installations.
-These terraces are partly shaded by steel-plate trellises.
-The gallery sequence is open-ended; visitors can use the sculpture terraces to explore inside and out, or they can proceed indoors to the large upper gallery, which has the highest ceilings and straddles the main entry.
+Exterior terraces anchor them for sculpture installations.
+Steel-plate trellises partly shade these terraces.
+The gallery sequence is open-ended; visitors can use the sculpture terraces to explore inside and out.
+They can proceed indoors to the large upper gallery, which has the highest ceilings and straddles the main entry.

 Another journey extends to the sky, via terraces and balconies toward towers that define the west campus entry as a gateway.
 There is both an ascent and a descent from the middle ground, where the theaters and the theater arts spaces are located.
 The multiple journeys are possibilities that become trails as each visitor experiences the building.